AustralianSynchrotron/ophyd/doc/source/signals.rst

 ``hinted``, ``normal``, and ``omitted``.
 These values are like bit flags, a signal could have multiple values.

-The value may be set either when the :class:`Signal` is created or programmatically.
+The value may be set either when the :class:`~signal.Signal` is created or programmatically.
-Use the :attr:`kind` attribute when creating a :class:`Signal` or :class:`Component`, such as:
+Use the :attr:`kind` attribute when creating a :class:`~signal.Signal` or :class:`Component`, such as:

 .. code-block:: python